-Topping involves cutting off the top of your plant to encourage it to grow more thick and full around the sides.
-It might seem like a crazy idea to cut the top off of a perfectly healthy plant, but it is a tried and true method used by farmers.
-Instead of your plant growing tall and skinny, topping will make your plant grow more bushy and lead to a higher yield in the end
+Topping involves cutting off the top of your plant to encourage it to grow more thick and full.
+It might seem like a crazy idea to cut the top off of a perfectly healthy plant, but it is a tried and true method used by farmers of many plant types.
+Instead of your plant growing tall and skinny, topping will make your plant grow more bushy and lead you to a higher yield.

 Topping keeps the plant wider which means more of the plant will be directly under the lights, letting the whole plant grow stronger.
 With this practice, you will have to add some additional time to vegetative growth as it does cause some stress for your plant.

 This is more of a training technique for young cannabis plants, which encourages bushy growth, increases extra flowering and lateral branching.
 This technique popped through people's mistakes while trying to do the Topping technique.

 Now to the big question – how does fimming work?

 Generally Fimming is not used intentionally, hence "f*** I missed".
 Topping your plant is a much more effective growing technique for your cannabis plant.
 Topping will more reliably encourage a healthier, bigger cannabis plant.